Enterprise Zambia Challenge Fund (EZCF)

 EZCF runs over three calls for proposals, with the overall programme covering approximately 60 months.
-The first call for proposals is expected to be announced soon.
+The call for proposals is open until end of 2021.

 AKCF aims to award EUR 26 million to 35-45 agri-enterprises.
 The grant size is within the range of EUR 200k and EUR 1m.
 Grant funding can cover a maximum of 50% of the total value of the proposal.
 The balance must be financed by the applicant from matching funds in the form of cash/cash equivalents, credit or equity from external financers.

 The fund targets to integrate 150,000 smallholder farmers (of which 40-60% women and 20-40% youth) in sustainable value chains.
 The programme also aims to create 8,500 full-time equivalent jobs and achieve that 105,000 farmer households are under climate-smart land management practices.

 Applicants must be duly incorporated in Zambia as a for-profit entity (a company or a cooperative) and must have at least three years of uninterrupted operations.
 Applicants must have a minimum yearly turnover of EUR 200,000, as evidence by audited accounts.
 For additional eligibility criteria, please contact Advance Consulting.